frontity/docs/docs/getting-started/quick-start-guide.md

 ### Check our guides

-We have several **[Guides](#)** prepared for you to help you understand and solve with Frontity some of the common challenges of Dynamic SSR (Server Side Rendering) in React apps connected to WordPress
+We have several **[Guides](#)** prepared for you to help you understand and solve with Frontity some of the common challenges of Dynamic SSR (server-side Rendering) in React apps connected to WordPress

 ### Check the API Reference